BBTastro/cc-beatBoxLab/docs/features/move-system.md

 ## Overview

-The Move System provides a comprehensive framework for creative transformation and goal achievement through six distinct movement types.
-Users can explore strategic approaches, optimize their creative flow, and receive AI-powered guidance tailored to their specific movement context and personal challenges.
+The Move System provides a comprehensive framework for creative transformation and goal achievement through six distinct movement types: Strategy, Flow, Create, Build, Strength, and Restore.
+Users can explore structured approaches, customize movement concepts, and receive AI-powered guidance that integrates their personal challenge data with movement-specific principles.

 ## What is the Move System